RIP Don Zimmer (January 17, 1931 — June 4, 2014)

 Welcome to Collecting Zim, a website devoted to one of baseball's most colorful and courageous characters, Don Zimmer.
-Zim has led a full baseball life.
-From his playing days for the Dodgers, Cubs, Mets, Reds, and Senators to his coaching, managing and executive positions; Zim jokes that he has never drawn a paycheck outside of baseball.
-Along the way, there have been many colorful incidents and memorable moments that brought smiles to baseball fans everywhere.
+Zimmer led a full baseball life like no other.
+From his playing days for the Dodgers, Cubs, Mets, Reds, and Senators to his coaching, managing and executive positions; Zim joked that he never drew a paycheck outside of baseball.
+Along the way, he was involved in many colorful incidents and memorable moments that brought smiles to baseball fans everywhere.

 I was first introduced to Don Zimmer when he became manager of my beloved Cubbies in 1988.
 The joy he brought to the stadium, and the memorable way in which he skippered the "Boys of Zimmer" squad to the 1989 pennant captured my loyalty.
 As I learned about his past and watched his career continue to evolve, I realized just how amazing his career in baseball had been and how charmed a life he had lived.
 I was inspired to build myself a Don Zimmer collection (baseball cards have always been a hobby of mine) and later this tribute website.
 I hope you enjoy learning a little bit more about this fun-loving and full-of-life baseball personality.
 Be sure to drop me a line if you have any questions, comments, or something to add to the collection!